Intro

 After the LiDAR scan is aligned, tap the tick mark icon in lower left corner to lock in the new orientation.

-Same as for the rock face photograph, a single point is used to position the LiDAR scan in 3D space.
+Same as for the rock face photograph, you can use a single point to position the LiDAR scan in 3D space.
 To select the location of it, tap the reference point icon in the georeferencing toolbar and then pick its location on the LiDAR scan.

 Reference point shown as pink sphere in 3D View after it has been picked.